Which health insurance

-- If Spouses and children have no income, they will be insured for free in the public health insurance
+- If spouses and children have no income, they can be insured for free with the public health insurance (under certain conditions)

 When deciding on which health insurance is best, it is also important to note that members of public health insurance that pay a high premium do not get better coverage or additional benefits.
 So cost alone does not predict which health insurance is best.
 Everyone in the public healthcare sector is receiving the same amount of coverage.
 This is independent of the amount they contribute with their premium (like taxation you don’t get more benefits because you contribute more).
 So your income has huge implications for which health insurance is best for you.

 The premium of private health insurance is always calculated individually and not bound to income.
 Generally speaking, the higher the coverage, the higher is also the premium of private health insurance.
-Cost is important when deciding which health insurance is best.
+Cost is important when deciding which health insurance is best (REAL costs after cashback).
 Aside from the coverage, there are also other factors that influence the private health insurance premium and thus which health insurance is best suited for you: